CastleCSS/castlecss-forms/README.md

 ```

 ### 1. Include CastleCSS Forms in your project
-To do this, run the following command in your CLI:
+To do this, run the following command in your CLI (make sure you have [Node.js](https://nodejs.org/en/download/) installed on your computer):

 ```npm install castlecss-forms -S```